 From a long-term brand perspective you need to make sure everyone – even the unsuccessful candidates – have a positive experience.
 For starters, a candidate who may not be a good fit now could be perfect for another role in the future, so you want to ensure they would consider applying again.
 After all, 95% of people tell others about a bad customer experience, according to zendesk, so why wouldn’t an unhappy ex-candidate tell others about their poor candidate experience?
 Navigate this by implementing a policy where all interviewees receive constructive feedback on their application within a designated timeframe.

 As said time and time again, if your process is too long, there are too many interview stages or you give vague timelines, you will likely lose potential stars along the way.
 When sales candidates start looking for a new role, they tend not to stay on the market for long – 25% have had at least one interview within the first week of looking – so you need to be able to get up to speed.
 If you have too many stages your best candidates may be off the market before they get anywhere, so you should make the application process as simple as you can so you don’t lose your stars along the way.

 Evaluate your process and look for areas where you can reduce steps and waiting time.
 This may mean eliminating one round of interviews for more junior-level positions, having second and third interviews close together and ensuring all appointments are booked in advance for all staff who need to be involved.

 Put it all together

 The above steps should help you to dramatically improve the candidate experience for your future sales superstars.
-For more advice on recruiting and retaining the best sales talent on the market, check out the advice on our Performance Hub or contact us here.
+For more advice on recruiting and retaining the best sales talent on the market, check out the advice on our Performance Hub or get in touch today.